mdtoy-dev/create-README/README.md

   - [Questions](#questions)

   ## Installation
-  a
+  copy repository - npm install - node index.js

   ## Usage
-  a
+  give proper input related with instruction

   ## License
   This project is licensed under the MIT license.

   ## Contributing
-  a
+  you can reach me or just fork and update the code and create PR

   ## Tests
-  a

   ## Questions
-  For questions about the project, please contact [@a](https://github.com/a) or email a.
+  For questions about the project, please contact [@mdtoy-dev](https://github.com/mdtoy-dev) or email berk.toy1@gmail.com.